-Risk groups and causes of iron deficiency
+Groups at risk and causes of iron deficiency

-• premature or low birth weight babies, toddlers and preschool children
+• premature or low birth-weight babies, toddlers and preschool children

 • adolescents